 Most Frustrating Oversight

 Okay, so you’ve spent the past three days trying to jump across a gap that’s a single brick wide.
 The problem is, the ceiling is too close and you keep falling down a level, where, you’ve guessed it, the overabundance of bad guys you’ve just ploughed through have all reappeared, and soon you’re entire gang of turtles are toast.
-Then one day you get so pissed off you simply decide to wall off the edge and commit suicide.
+Then one day you get so pissed off you simply decide to walk off the edge and commit suicide.
 But wait a minute!
 Suddenly you’ve made it.
 That’s right, all you had to do was walk off all along.
-Can you f@cking believe it!
+Can you f@cking believe it?!

 There you have it.
 Video games officially promote bad language.

 There are so many things wrong with this game I could probably write a manual, and Raphael is suddenly my least favourite turtle, but there’s something about Teenage Mutant Ninja Turtles that just keeps me coming back.
 Nostalgia, it seems, has a very thick skin.